Kapaya/px21/paper.md

 </div>

 <div class="pdf-only">
-Jen initiates the editing process (2 in @fig:repairing), and initially hovers over the desired value to demonstrate the column she wants to scrape.
+The workflow is shown in @fig:repairing.
+Jen initiates the editing process (Part 2), and initially hovers over the desired value to demonstrate the column she wants to scrape.
 However, the **live programming** interface indicates to her that the values would be populated into column D; instead, she wants the values to be inserted into column A where they previously appeared.
-So, Jen clicks on the symbol for column A (3 in @fig:repairing) to indicate that she wants to scrape the values into that column and demonstrates the first publication title (4 in @fig:repairing).
-The missing values are now back in the table (5 in @fig:repairing).
-She then proceeds to save her changes (6 in fig:repairing) and re-apply her customization to the website by sorting the publications by their title without the intervention of a programmer.
+So, Jen clicks on the symbol for column A (Part 3) to indicate that she wants to scrape the values into that column and demonstrates the first publication title (Part 4).
+The missing values are now back in the table (Part 5).
+She then proceeds to save her changes (Part 6) and re-apply her customization to the website by sorting the publications by their title without the intervention of a programmer.
 </div>

 <video controls="controls" src="media/2.3.mp4" muted playsinline controls class>